20 Home Maintenance Tasks to Always Do in Fall

 Deep Clean Rugs and Carpeting

-Protect Your House from Critters
+Protect Your House from Pests

 As temperatures drop, mice and other vermin want to find warm places to hunker down.
-Don’t let it be your house!
+Don’t let it be your house.
 Seal up any critter gaps and have a game plan for getting rid of any critters that might make themselves at home.